arnoudb/frostybot/INSTALLATION.md

 *Note:* This procedure assumes you are using Ubuntu Linux.
 If you are using a different distribution, the commands may differ.

 We have a handy install script to automatically detect if you have the git or unzip packages installed and to use the relevant package to automatically install Frostybot.
-Should you rather wish to perform the installation manually, you can either use git or you can download and unzip the zip file.
+If you'd rather perform the installation manually, you can either use git or you can download and unzip the zip file.
 Both procedures are provided [here](https://github.com/CryptoMF/frostybot/blob/master/INSTALLATION.md#manual-installation).
 The choice is yours!

 ### Automatic Installation Using Install Script

-* Download and run the install script (replace /var/www/html with your web server root directory if it is different):
+* Download and run the install script (replace /var/www/html/ with your web server root directory if it is different):

       wget -4 https://tinyurl.com/frostybot-installer -O /tmp/install.sh
       chmod 700 /tmp/install.sh
-      /tmp/install.sh /var/www/html
+      /tmp/install.sh /var/www/html/frostybot

- *NOTE:* Do not add /frostybot to the web server root path, it will be automatically created
+  *NOTE:* Do not create the install path, it will be automatically created if it does not already exist.

 * Proceed to post-installation configuration